Northern Giant Petrel

 Taxonomy

-The Northern Giant Petrel along with its counterpart, the Southern Giant Petrel, make up the Macronectes genus.
+The Northern Giant Petrels along with its counterpart, the Southern Giant Petrel, make up the Macronectes genus.
 They come from the Procellariiformes order, which are referred to as tube-nosed seabirds, due to their unique nose structure.

 Finally, they also have a salt gland that is situated above the nasal passage and helps desalinate their bodies, due to the high amount of ocean water that they imbibe.
 It excretes a high saline solution from their nose.